 The AP program is a challenging academic program designed to provide motivated high school students with college-level academic courses that prepares students for selective universities and colleges.
 AP is a rigorous program dedicated to educational excellence with a long-standing history in the United States.
 Students sit for an examination at the end of the AP course.
 AP tests are scored on a scale of 1—5.
 Many colleges offer college credit for AP examinations with scores of 3, 4 or 5.
 Universities and colleges list the credit policy on their websites.

 College Board moved to an online platform last school year called AP Classroom.
 This platform provides online resources to students in the form of progress checks, a question bank of previously released questions, and links to additional resources for more in-depth investigation including videos for each unit topic that are being released throughout the school year.
 All AP Teachers are enrolled in AP Classroom and have given their students a join code for their course so they can access the materials and be registered for their exams in May.
 It is required that students be enrolled in the AP Classroom sections for their respective courses, even if they opt out of the exam.

-AP students who register for an AP exam after November 13th will be assessed a $40 late registration fee by the College Board.
-AP students will have an opportunity to request to cancel an AP exam at no charge by March 1, 2021.
-Lake Braddock will be communicating throughout the year to remind you of due dates.
+AP students who register for an AP exam after November 1, 2022, will be assessed a $40 late registration fee by the College Board.

 Please refer to our AP Page on the Lake Braddock website for updates throughout the year.

 Students are also strongly encouraged to join the LBSS AP Student 2022-2023 Group in Schoology by using this Access Code: 7J9T-KNGN-5J4TJ Updates and information will be posted here regularly.